 10 Exercise Tips Everyone Should Follow To Maintain A Healthy Back

-By altering our sitting habits and following these 10 exercise tips to become better physically conditioned, you’ll reduce or minimize your discomfort and risk of lower back injury when you have to sit.
-Lower back pain from sitting can be reduced or eliminated by following many specific stretches and exercises.
+By altering our habits and following these 10 exercise tips to become better physically conditioned, you’ll reduce or minimize your discomfort and risk of lumbar injury.
+Pain can be reduced or eliminated by following many specific stretches and exercises.

-Begin by following this stretch exercise for sitting whenever you feel discomfort.
+Begin by following this stretch exercise whenever you feel discomfort.
 You can do it anywhere when seated easily for 1 minute per side for every 30 minutes of sitting.

-Download and get started with an easy to follow, affordable, instructional guide to relieving your pain.
-It will help you with both your pain and many other mechanical causes of lower back pain.
+Download and get started with an easy to follow, affordable, instructional guide for relief.
+It will help you with both your pain and many other mechanical causes.

-“Of the exercises are simple and quick, and I can complete at work while sitting at my back.
-Overall this is a good book to read if you truly are interested in exercises to relieve lower back pain.”
+“All of the exercises are simple and quick, and I can complete them at work while sitting.
+Overall this is a good book to read if you truly are interested in exercises to help you.”

 “I started noticing a difference in my back within three days.”

 Don’t just stop at this article.
-There’s more ways to help your back:
+There’s more ways to help:

 Herniated disc/Slipped Disk-http://www.ncbi.nlm.nih.gov/pubmedhealth/PMH0001478/